dwanerich/dwanerich.github.io/_posts/2020-04-12-medly_my_first_sinatra_mvc_project.markdown

 See detail and concepts below for which this app was build.
 I found that building this project was best executed by breaking it down into several parts and putting it all back together.

-To kick things off, i started off with with the Corneal Gem a Sinatra Project Template (courtesy of Flatiron Alumni).
-I made a few adjustments, deleted some folders/files and it was off to the races.
+Special thanks to Corneal Gem!!
+A Sinatra Project Template (courtesy of Flatiron Alumni).
+With Corneal installed and a new project created, you're off to the races...

 **the project required a minimum of two model classes, for my particular app these classes would be:**